donejs/developer-relations/website-audit-checklist.md

 Matthew’s [performance audit of a DoneJS website](https://github.com/stealjs/stealjs/issues/20) has some helpful commentary.

+[Sitespeed.io](https://www.sitespeed.io/) has more useful tools, including CLI tools that could be added to a build process.

 # Security

 Enable [Synk](https://snyk.io/) on our repos to find and fix vulnerabilities in our dependencies.